Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Nsx-Firewall-Patterns/README.md

 ## Problem Statement

-Enterprises exclusively on Azure VMware Solutions environment, with no or minimal footprint on Azure, requiring firewall'ing capability to inspect east-west or north-south traffic.
+Enterprises exclusively on Azure VMware Solutions environment, with no or minimal footprint on Azure, requiring firewalling capability to inspect east-west or north-south traffic.
 NSX-T does support "Distributed Firewall and Gateway Firewall", which are native capabilities.
 However, in this scenario the customer wants to use a 3rd party next generation firewall in AVS.

 ## Business Scenario